UmmItC/Blog/content/en/blog/Linux/Dual-GPU-Passthrough-virt-manger/dual-gpu-passthrough-part4.md

 done;
 ```

-This script will display a list of IOMMU groups along with the devices contained within each group.
-It provides valuable insight into how your devices are grouped for IOMMU purposes.
-Analyzing this information can help you better plan and configure device passthrough for virtualization purposes.
+This script meticulously presents the IOMMU groups along with their associated devices, revealing the intricate web of connections within your system.
+The information gleaned from this exploration will serve as a valuable compass as you navigate the terrain of device passthrough configuration for virtualization purposes.

-## 1.2 Find IOMMU GPU IDS
+## 1.2 Identify IOMMU GPU IDs

-That should return somethings like that, you need to find your second GPU `IDS`.
+The output will unveil a list of GPUs residing within your system.
+Your second GPU, the one destined for passthrough, will make an appearance here.
+Take note of its unique PCI (Peripheral Component Interconnect) numbers, often referred to as **PCI IDs**.
+These IDs will play a crucial role in the next steps.

+Here's an example of what you might see:

 ```shell
 IOMMU Group 22: